KKural/Exercise_3.1/Dodona-Learning-Path/description/Dodona_Learning_Path_Overview.md

 - Creation of collaborative exercises that encourage peer learning and discussion

 This learning path represents an ongoing effort to improve statistical education for criminology students by combining technical accuracy with pedagogical insight, creating an inclusive learning environment where students build confidence through meaningful engagement with statistical concepts.

+The recent restructuring of the course (with questions systematically organized from 1-15 following Bloom's Taxonomy) provides a clear pedagogical progression that supports students' cognitive development while maintaining criminological relevance.
+This structured approach helps reduce statistics anxiety by providing a logical learning sequence with appropriate scaffolding at each level of cognitive complexity.

 ## 7. References